Home E Insights E The Backdoor Roth IRA: What Is It? When Is It Useful?

 How Does a Backdoor Roth IRA Work?

-In 2010 Congress changed the rules governing the conversion of a Traditional IRA to a Roth IRA by eliminating the income restrictions and allowing all taxpayers, regardless of income, the ability to convert their Traditional IRA to a Roth IRA.
+In 2010 Congress changed the rules governing the conversion of a Traditional IRA to a Roth IRA.
+This change eliminated the income restrictions and allowed all taxpayers, regardless of income, the ability to convert their Traditional IRA to a Roth IRA.

-For high-income earners who are not eligible to make regular Roth IRA contributions, they can make non-deductible contributions to a Traditional IRA and then convert to a Roth IRA.
-The conversion results in ordinary income taxes only on the amount in excess of the taxpayer’s non-deductible contributions.
+High-income earners who are not eligible to make direct Roth IRA contributions, can still accrue Roth IRA savings.
+This is accomplished by making non-deductible contributions to a Traditional IRA, and then converting those contributions to a Roth IRA.
 This process is oftentimes referred to as The Backdoor Roth IRA.

 Potential Issues To Keep In Mind

-• Form 8606 – Taxpayers who make non-deductible contributions to a Traditional IRA and/or convert a Traditional IRA to a Roth IRA must file Form 8606.
+Taxpayers who make non-deductible contributions to a Traditional IRA and/or convert a Traditional IRA to a Roth IRA must file Form 8606.
+Form 8606 is how you communicate to the IRS that a conversion took place, and what amount of this conversion consists of non-deductible dollars.
+The calculation that takes place on this form shows what amount of the conversion is taxable.

 Conclusion